syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 ## Add new TabItem using new button

-You can add the new tabitem by clicking the New button.
+You can add the new tab item by clicking the New button.
 You can show the new tab button by setting the [TabControlExt.IsNewButtonEnabled](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~IsNewButtonEnabled.html) property to `true` in `TabControl`.
-The [NewButtonClick](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~NewButtonClick_EV.html) event handles the click action of new tab button to add new tabitem in `TabControl`.
+The [NewButtonClick](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~NewButtonClick_EV.html) event handles the click action of new tab button to add new tab item in `TabControl`.

 {% tabs %}
 {% highlight XAML %}